 Other skilled trades are non-regulated and do not require a certificate for employment.

 Skilled tradespersons typically work in four sectors of industry in Canada.
 These include:

 If you are a skilled newcomer to Canada looking for a job in a regulated field, you’ll need certification to work.
 For example, if you are an experienced, internationally trained power engineer, you’ll need a provincial or territorial license.

 You may also find employment in non-regulated trades.
 For example, carpenters and automotive service technicians do not require certification to be employed.
 However, many employers prefer workers with a Certificate of Qualification provided by the industry training authorities from each province.

 If you have not received any training or have no work experience, you can become certified by completing a four-year apprenticeship program.
 If you have sufficient training and the required amount of work experience, you can challenge the Industry Training Authority of BC Certificate of Qualification as a Trades Qualifier.

 FAST will help you assess your skills and knowledge so you have a better understanding of the additional training that you may need in order to find employment as a carpenter or automotive service technician in Canada.

 Some trades in Canada are Red Seal trades.
 Red Seal certification is recognized throughout Canada.
 This means that those with Red Seal certificates do not have to pass additional exams if they move to another Canadian province or territory.
-Automotive service technician is a Red Seal trade in all territories and provinces except Quebec.
+Automotive Service Technician (AST) is a Red Seal trade in all territories and provinces except Quebec.
 Carpenter is a Red Seal trade in all Canadian provinces and territories.
 While power engineers have similar requirements and training throughout Canada, they require a separate certification for each province.